Complications of Sinus Surgery

 COMPLICATIONS OF SINUS SURGERY

-- Bleeding after the operation: It is normal to have some bleeding after septal and turbinate surgery and fortunately it rarely requires additional intervention.
-Aspirin, ibuprofen, and certain non-prescription supplements such as vitamin E and ginko can increase the risk of bleeding, so patients should consult with their physicians before using these medicines before or after surgery.
-Postoperative bleeding most often occurs within the first 24 hours of the procedure.
-If the bleeding causes a hematoma (blood clot) within the septum, removal of the hematoma is necessary.
+- Bleeding: It is normal to have some degree of bleeding after surgery on the nasal septum (the wall that divides the two sides of the nasal cavity) or turbinates (intranasal structures that filter and humidify air).
+Rarely does this require additional intervention and extremely rarely does it require blood transfusion.
+Non-steroidal anti-inflammatory agents (NSAIDS, such as aspirin or ibuprofen) and certain over-the-counter (OTC) supplements such as vitamin E and gingko can increase the risk of bleeding, so patients should consult with their physicians regarding the use of any medications before or after surgery.
+Postoperative bleeding most commonly occurs within the first 24 hours of the procedure, but can be delayed days or even weeks.
+If the bleeding causes a hematoma (blood clot) within the septum, removal of the hematoma is necessary, and the development of scar tissue or even nasal collapse could occur.

-- Brain fluid leakage: The floor of the brain is where the septum attaches to the roof of the nose.
-If this thin bony layer is fractured, brain fluid can leak into the nose.
-This is often quickly identified and repaired in the operating room.
+- Intracranial complications: The floor of the brain is where the septum attaches to the roof of the nose.
+If this thin bony layer is fractured, brain fluid (cerebrospinal fluid or CSF) can leak into the nose.
+While rare, this is likely to be identified and repaired in the operating room at the time of the primary surgery.
+In rare cases, this could lead to infection of the lining of the brain (“meningitis”), bleeding into the brain or the need for further intracranial surgeries.

-- Impaired sense of taste or smell: The sense of smell usually improves after the procedure, although it may occasionally worsen, depending on the extent of swelling, infection, or allergy.
+- Impaired sense of taste or smell: The sense of smell usually improves after the procedure because airflow is restored, although in sporadic cases it could worsen depending on the extent of swelling, infection, or allergy.
 This impairment is often temporary but can be prolonged.

 - Nasal obstruction: Much of the nasal septum is made of cartilage, which has "memory" - the propensity to move back to its original position.
-Although preventative measures are performed by the surgeon at the time of procedure, the cartilage may move after the surgery which may rarely lead to persistant blockage.
+Although preventative measures are performed by the surgeon at the time of procedure, the cartilage may move after the surgery which may rarely lead to persistent blockage.
+Surgery typically improves airflow, but in some patients it may not improve or rarely may worsen.
 Small scar bands may also occur in the nose and require removal by the surgeon at postoperative visits.

-- Numbness: A temporary numbness of the front upper teeth, lip or nose may occur after surgery but is usually self-limiting and do not require further treatment.
+- Numbness: Numbness of the front upper teeth, lip or nose may occur after surgery but is usually self-limiting and does not require further treatment.

-- Intraorbital complications (damage to the eye or surrounding tissue): The eye is situated adjacent to several of the paranasal sinuses and is separated from them by a thin layer of bone.
-Because of the close proximity, in rare cases, bleeding may occur into the orbit requiring treatment at the time of the initial surgery.
+- Intraorbital complications (damage to the eye or surrounding tissue): The eye is situated directly next to several of the paranasal sinuses and is separated from them by a thin layer of bone.
+Because of the close proximity, in rare cases, bleeding may occur into the orbit, requiring treatment at the time of the initial surgery.
 Visual loss and blindness have been reported but are extremely rare.
-Another very uncommon problem is damage to the muscles that move the eye which can lead to double vision (diplopia).
+Another uncommon problem is damage to the muscles that move the eye, leading to double vision, which can be temporary or permanent.
 In certain circumstances, there may be a change in the function of the tear ducts causing excessive tearing.
+Since the eye is in close proximity to the sinuses, a major orbital complication or blindness could possibly occur even without surgery for patients with severe or refractory sinus infections.

 - Voice changes: One of the functions of the sinuses is to affect resonance, so vocal professionals should be aware of potential changes in their voice after sinus surgery.

-- Infection: The most common reason to undergo sinus surgery is chronic sinusitisthat does not resolve with medications.
-The patient with sinusitis is therefore at risk of developing certain other infections in this area (abscesses, meningitis, etc.) regardless of whether they manage the sinusitis with or without surgery.
+- Infection: The most common reason to undergo sinus surgery is a chronic sinus infection that does not resolve with medications.
+The patient with sinusitis is therefore at risk of developing certain other infections in this area (abscesses, meningitis, etc.) from sinus surgery, although it important to recognize that this is also a complication of not undergoing surgery for a refractory chronic sinus infection.

 ©American Rhinologic Society